Rate Lock Policy

-Most of our customers lock for 45-60 days which is plenty of time to close your loan as long as all parties do their part.
-On a purchase transaction,the lock period must at least run through the scheduled date of your closing.
-We recommend leaving some additional days beyond the est date of closing in case there are delays or scheduling changes not lending related.
-On a refinance, a 30 day rate lock is sufficient if the appraisal is done immediately and you work quickly to get us the necessary documents.
-On refinance transactions involving the subordination of an existing second mortgage or home equity line of credit we require a 60 day lock.
+Most of our customers lock for 30-45 days which is plenty of time to close your loan as long as all parties do their part.
+On a purchase transaction, you want to make sure your lock period at least runs through the scheduled date of your closing.
+On refinance transactions involving the subordination of an existing second mortgage or home equity line of credit we require a 60-day lock.

 If the delay is caused by us, we will extend the lock at no cost.
 If the delay is caused by you or a third-party service provider your rate lock will be extended according to our extension or relock policy.
-Currently an extension is made with an adjustment to your points/rebate of .20% for every 5 days needed at the end of your rate lock.
-If you let your rate lock expire and relock within 30 days, your pricing will be the higher of the pricing in place on the date of your original lock plus an additional cost of .25% or the pricing on the date of your new lock plus an additional cost of .25%.
+Currently, an extension is made with an adjustment to your points/credit of .25% for every 10 days needed at the end of your rate lock.
+If you let your rate lock expire and relock within 30 days, your pricing will be the higher of the pricing in place on the date of your original lock or the date of your new lock plus an additional cost of .25%.

-Can I Choose a Different Rate After I’ve Locked?
+Can I Choose A Different Rate Or Loan Product After I’ve Locked?

-You may change the rate and corresponding points/rebate for the program you are in but the change would be based on the pricing in effect for that rate on the date of your original lock, not the new market rate.
+Yes.
+You may change the rate and corresponding points/credit from the rates/programs available when you locked.
+Your revised lock will be based on the pricing in effect for that rate and program on the date of your original lock.

 You may change your decision as to whether or not you want to set up an escrow account for the payment of your taxes and insurance.
 Establishing an escrow account improves your points/rebate by .25%.
 Your points/rebate will be adjusted by .25% just as if you had made that decision at the time of your lock.

-On a refinance transaction, if the savings you will achieve with the new lower rate will recapture the closing costs of the loan in a relatively short period of time, we recommend that you lock your rate and close your loan.
-Trying to time the bottom of an interest rate cycle is tricky and each month you delay, costs you in the form of carrying and paying for the higher interest rate on your old loan.
-If rates fall further after you close on the refinance, you can always refinance again.
+On a refinance transaction, if the savings you will achieve with the new lower rate will recapture the closing costs of the loan in a relatively short period of time, you should probably go ahead and lock your rate and close your loan.
+Trying to time the bottom of an interest rate cycle is tricky and each month you delay costs you in the form of carrying a higher interest rate on your old loan.
+If rates fall further, you can always refinance again.

 On purchase transactions, in times of stable interest rates, most of our customers lock when they are within 45-60 days of closing.
-Locking for a period longer than 30 days increases the cost of the loan slightly but is recommended when rates are volatile.
+Locking for a period longer than 30 days increases the cost of the loan slightly but is sometimes a good idea if rates are volatile.